bbourque2901/virtualcloset/resources/design-document.md

 ## Track Times Worn of a Clothing Item Endpoint

-- Accepts POST requests to /clothing/:clothingID/worn
+- Accepts GET requests to /clothing
-- Authentication needed
-- Accepts clothing Id of the worn clothing item
+- Accepts the customer ID
-- Returns the updated clothing item with the incremented worn count
+- Returns the sorted clothing list
-  - If the clothing item ID isn’t found, it throws a ClothingItemNotFoundException

 # Tables